aptos-labs/developer-docs/apps/docusaurus/docs/create-aptos-dapp/templates/fungible-asset.md

 ### Upgrade the Move module

-When you make change to your Move module, there are 2 kinds of changes, compatible and incompatible.
+When you make changes to your Move module, there are 2 kinds of changes, compatible and incompatible.
 You can learn [upgrade policy in details on docs](https://aptos.dev/move/book/package-upgrades/#compatibility-rules).
-When you make compatible changes, you run `npm run move:upgrade`.
-When you make incompatible changes, you run `npm run move:publish` to publish to a new address.
+When you make compatible changes, you can run `npm run move:upgrade` to upgrade previous published module.
+When you make incompatible changes, you can run `npm run move:publish` to publish to a new address.

 ### Connect a wallet